Discrete time crystal enabled by Stark many-body localization: Supplemental Materials: Discrete time crystal enabled by Stark many-body localization

-As discussed in \cite{mi_time-crystalline_2021}, the linear Zeeman field, as well as the Stark MBL, will be suppressed by the imperfection $\epsilon$ and a special term of $zz$ interaction is important (linear form in our case).
+As discussed in \cite{mi_time-crystalline_2021}, the linear Zeeman field, as well as the Stark MBL, will be suppressed by the imperfection $\epsilon$ and a special term of $zz$ interaction is important (linear form in our case) to protect the MBL phase.
 In this section, we show the results of different combinations of $J_{z}$ and $W$.
-We find that DTC indeed requires the linear $zz$ interaction and the impact of linear Zeeman field is suppressed.
+We find that DTC indeed requires the linear $zz$ interaction, otherwise the impact of linear Zeeman field is suppressed.
 There are four choices of $\{J_{z}$, $W \}$: (a), $\{$constant, constant$\}$; (b), $\{$constant, linear$\}$; (c), $\{$linear, constant$\}$; (d), $\{$linear, linear$\}$.
 For example, $\{$constant, linear$\}$ stands for

 The results of the Fourier peak height $\tilde{f}(\pi)$ with different choices $\{J_{z}$, W$\}$ are shown in Fig. \ref{fig:different-choices}.
-And we choose an arbitrary $J_z$ with no size dependence on purpose to demonstrate the universality of the DTC phase and the physical picture in this Letter.
+And we choose an arbitrary $J_z$ with no size dependence to demonstrate the universality of the DTC phase and the physical picture in this Letter.